 In addition to the daily monitoring of individual credit exposures, credit risk at the portfolio level is assessed on a monthly basis and, if necessary, more frequently.
-This includes an analysis of portfolio structure and quality, restructured exposures, write offs, the coverage ratio (past-due portfolio in relation to provisions) and concentration risk.
-For the ProCredit group, the most important indicators of loan portfolio quality are the shares of the portfolio that are past due by more than 30 days (PAR 30) or more than 90 days (PAR 90).
-We also monitor the degree to which credit exposures past due by more than 30 days and 90 days are covered with loan loss provisions, as an indicator of the adequate provisioning of our loan portfolio.
-The portfolio of restructured credit exposures, the corresponding provisions and the level of write offs are also closely monitored.
+This includes an analysis of portfolio structure and quality, restructured exposures, write-offs, the coverage ratio (past-due portfolio in relation to provisions) and concentration risk.
+For the ProCredit group, the shares of the portfolio that are past due by more than 30 days (PAR 30) or more than 90 days (PAR 90) are important indicators of loan portfolio quality.
+We also track the degree to which credit exposures past due by more than 30 days and 90 days are covered with loan loss provisions, as an indicator of the adequate provisioning of our loan portfolio.
+The portfolio of restructured credit exposures, the corresponding provisions and the level of write-offs are also closely monitored.

-Concentration risk is limited in the group due to the strong degree of portfolio diversification across the core client groups (very small, small and medium businesses) and the distribution of the loan portfolio between the different banks.
+Concentration risk is limited in the group due to the strong degree of portfolio diversification across the client groups (very small, small and medium-sized businesses) and the distribution of the loan portfolio between the different banks.
 In addition, the ProCredit banks limit the concentration risk of their portfolios by means of the following requirements: Large credit exposures (those exceeding 10% of the regulatory capital of the respective ProCredit bank) require the approval of the Group Risk Management Committee; no single large credit exposure may exceed 25% of regulatory capital of a bank; and the sum of all large credit exposures of a bank may not exceed 150% of its regulatory capital.